w3ia/blockchain-developer-bootcamp-final-project/README.md

 **Contract is deployed to the Rinkeby testnet**

 **Please Note:** You will **only** be able to interact with the app as a "Tenant", as "Landlord" access is limited to the contract owner.

+As a Tenant you will be able to:
+* Connect your wallet via the Tenants page (/tenants.html).
+* Refresh the available properties list.
+* Refresh deposits list.
+* Make a payment (pay deposit) for an available property.
+* See the property move to the deposits list and its status change to "Active", once the payment completes.

 For **full** interaction, please see the [**Local Setup**](https://github.com/w3ia/blockchain-developer-bootcamp-final-project#local-setup) section below for details on deploying and accessing the application locally.
 Also see the [**Video Walkthrough**](https://github.com/w3ia/blockchain-developer-bootcamp-final-project#video-walkthrough) section below for a full demo of the app.

 ## Video Walkthrough